akpi816218/pointer-bot/README.md

 ## Building

 Don't.
-Use the prebuilt Docker image.
+Just use the prebuilt Docker image.

 ## Deploying